 The Workspace manager can only add new members from the account his Workspace is under.
 He can’t add members that are not part of the account.
-If you wish to know how to add new members to your Account, see How to Invite Additional Users to a BlazeMeter Account.
+For more information about how to add new members to your Account, see How to Invite Additional Users to a BlazeMeter Account.

 Log in to your BlazeMeter account and click the Cog icon in the top right corner of the screen to open the Settings.
 Then go to Settings > Workspace > Users.

 Click the '+' button

-Choose the user you would like to add and click on the 'Add' button
+Choose the user you would like to add and click the 'Add' button

-The Workspace owner can assign the following roles to the members of his/her Workspace:
+Workspace owners can assign the following roles to members of their Workspaces:

 - Viewer - Can only view reports.

-- Tester - Can create/edit/delete/run tests and reports, projects, APM credentials and view Private Locations, Dedicated IPs and Usage Reports.
+- Tester - Can create, edit, delete, and run tests and reports, projects, APM credentials and view Private Locations, Dedicated IPs and Usage Reports.

-- Manager - Same as a tester but can also add/remove members from the Workspace, create/delete alerts and create/edit/delete Private Locations.
+- Manager - Same as a tester but can also add and remove members from the Workspace, create and delete alerts, and create, edit, and delete Private Locations.

 To assign roles, go to Settings > Workspace > Users, and edit the user you want:

 Choose the role you want from the dropdown menu:

-Note that you can also Disable/Enable a user's access to the Workspace, this is BlazeMeter's equivalent of deleting a user.
+Note that you can also Disable or Enable a user's access to the Workspace, this is BlazeMeter's equivalent of deleting a user.

 Once you disable a user, he will be removed from the Workspace's Users list.
 Use the 'Show Disabled' ON/OFF button to view disabled users.

 How to Add a New Project

 First, make sure you are in the Workspace you like to add the Project.
-You can change it, if needed, in the dropdown menu in the top right corner of the screen.
+You can change Workspaces in the dropdown menu in the top right corner of the screen.